nathanael-fijalkow/TheoretiCS_doc/beyond-acceptance.md

     * by answering the request for the final version from the public page of the article

-10. Managing editors add the DOI
+10. Managing editors add the DOI in the platform

 11. Managing editors click publish